M Countdown

 M Countdown is a South Korean music program broadcast by Mnet from the CJ E&M Center Studio in Sangam-dong, Mapo District, Seoul.
 It features appearances by popular music artists who also perform live on stage.
 First hosted by Leeteuk, Shindong, and Kangin of Super Junior, the show has had various celebrity emcees through the years.
-As of March 2025, M Countdown is hosted by Sung Han-bin of Zerobaseone and Myung Jae-hyun of BoyNextDoor.
+As of March 2026, M Countdown is hosted by Park Gun-wook of Zerobaseone, So Jung-hwan of Treasure, Lee Kye-hoon of KickFlip.

 Broadcast

 M Countdown airs live on domestic television at 6PM KST every Thursday.
 Live streaming is available internationally via the M Countdown On Air page on Mwave's website.

 In the Philippines, online multi-view live broadcast of the show is available via gigafest.smart.
 It began airing on the free-to-air TV5 network from January 31, 2021, however due to low ratings on the network, it was concluded on March 6, 2022.
 Full episodes with English subtitles are shown every Sunday night, along with another K-Chart show Music Bank on GMA Hallypop.
 Meanwhile, some episodes of M Countdown like Hot Debut and Comeback Stages are already available on YouTube Philippines since January 2022.